-Yes, China Spree can arrange an optional add-on airfare from your home city airport to the Air China gateway within the provisions of Air China contract with US carriers.
+Yes, China Spree can arrange an optional add-on airfare from your home city airport to the Air China gateway within the provisions of our Air China contract with US carriers.
 For price and airport availability, please refer to our "Date & Pricing" page of each individual tour.
 Select the gateway city of SFO or JFK and use the drop down box to select your departure city for a price quote.

-When we will know the schedule for our add-on flights to JFK or SFO?
+When will we know the schedule for our add-on flights to JFK or SFO?

-Upon receipt of your tour deposit payment, your booking status will become active in Air China reservation system.
+Upon receipt of your tour deposit payment, your booking status will become active in our Air China reservation system.
 We will then start to work with the airline to get the add-on flights to connect from your home city to the Air China gateway city (San Francisco, New York JFK, Vancouver, BC, or Los Angeles).
 Add-on flights are specially contracted between Air China and the various U.S. carriers.
 Arrangements for add-on flights generally take about two weeks, but the time frame can vary, depending on the airline schedule.
 As soon as your flights are confirmed, the flight information will be sent to you via email directly from the airline booking system (Sabre VirtuallyThere).
 Contact China Spree if the flight schedule does not work for you so we can look for other options.
 Please read our Add-on Flight Disclaimer for further details.

-If China Spree arranges our flight from Denver to San Francisco with a United Airlines
+If China Spree arranges our flight from Denver to San Francisco with a United Airlines add-on,

 Yes, if China Spree issues the ticket from your home city to San Francisco with a connection to Beijing, you can check your baggage all the way through to Beijing.
 As a general rule, this only applies to through fares where the U.S. flights are ticketed together with the Air China Trans-Pacific flight.

-Does China Spree have a specially contracted hotel in San Francisco if we choose to
+Does China Spree have a specially contracted hotel in San Francisco if we choose to overnight

-Yes, China Spree has a contract with the Radisson San Francisco Airport including free shuttle.
+Yes, China Spree has a contract with the Radisson San Francisco Airport including free airport shuttle.
 Please contact us for availability and pricing.
 You can book this hotel in the Optional Features section of our online tour reservation form.

 China Air is a different carrier based in Taiwan, China Air has the poorest safety record of any international long-haul airline in Asia.